wowadict/SpuriousEmu/README.md

 ServerOne
 =========
-*MaNGOSVB ServerOne* is a full featured server for [World of Warcraft][2], in its vanilla version supporting clients from the [patch 2.4.3][50] branch, specifically patch 2.4.3.
+*MaNGOSVB ServerTwo* is a full featured server for [World of Warcraft][2], in its vanilla version supporting clients from the [patch 3.3.5][50] branch, specifically patch 3.3.5a.

 World of Warcraft, and all World of Warcraft or Warcraft art, images, and lore are copyrighted by [Blizzard Entertainment, Inc.][1].